New Law: clarifying eligibility for the earned income tax credit

 This bill was signed into law as part of the FY 2018 final budget.

-This session Rep. Ehrlich was able to pass a bill into law that will save Massachusetts resident $8-10 million this year and every year in the future.
+Last session Rep. Ehrlich was able to pass a bill into law that will save Massachusetts resident $8-10 million this year and every year in the future.

 The bill involves the Earned Income Tax Credit, which has for many years been one of our most effective anti-poverty tools.
 The program provides tax credits to low and middle income families based on earnings.
 Because the credit is given to people who work in Massachusetts, but are not necessarily residents, millions of dollars have in the past been sent to our neighboring states, numbering as high as 20,000 filers.